 An ASSE 1060 Class 2 backflow cover provides frost protection.
 This means they can be used in areas that reach temperatures as low as 33° Fahrenheit.

 If your municipality sometimes falls below that, you could end up with a frozen backflow preventer and huge problems.
 The frost protection comes from a backflow cover that is insulated.
 This insulation is measured by R-value.
 A backflow cover contains rigid foam insulation, while others use polyisocyanurate board insulation, which has the highest R-value per inch of any rigid board insulation.

 WHICH BACKFLOW COVER OFFERS THEFT PROTECTION?

-Class 3 covers do not offer much, if any, protection from cold or otherwise incliment weather.
+Class 3 covers do not offer much if any protection from cold or otherwise inclement weather.
 They have not been built for or tested to maintain a certain temperature in cold or freezing conditions.
-Typically, ASSE 1060 Class 3 backflow preventer enclosures are only used to protect equipment from theives, vandals, and accidents.
-There are only a few municipalities in the United States that can utilize these types of enclosures without problems.
+Typically, an ASSE 1060 Class 3 backflow cover is only used to protect equipment from thieves, vandals, and accidents.
+There are only a few municipalities in the United States that can utilize these types of backflow covers without problems.

 Of course, an ASSE 1060 Class 1 backflow cover will be more expensive than one with less protection.
 However, this is a pay me now or pay me later situation.
 The pay me later ends up being much more expensive.
 Not only will you end up needing to buy a backflow cover heater eventually, but the water supply could be interrupted when the backflow preventer freezes.
 That can cost several thousand dollars without even considering the downtime.